 February 25, 1977

-An early piece in which I first articulated an insight, not original to me, that the corporate City of Springfield—and every other municipality in Illinois—which is presumed to function as the arbiter among vested interests, is itself a vested interest.
-Needing to balance its books while providing services to voters who are loath to pay for them in taxes on their property, city leaders are captive to development that the city can tax.
+An early piece in which I first articulated an insight, not original to me, that the corporate City of Springfield—and every other municipality in Illinois—which is presumed to function as the arbiter among vested private interests, is itself a vested interest.
+Needing to balance its books while providing services to voters who are loath to pay for them by taxing their property, city leaders are captive to development that the city can tax.

 "It's a problem of scale.
 You've got the interests of the city as a whole against the interests of a few people.
 When that happens, politicians tend to vote in favor of the aggregate, especially when they're elected on an at-large basis."

 The man doing the talking was Randy Kucera, associate professor of public administration at Sangamon State University.
 Kucera is a very brainy fellow, an intellectual by training and inclination, the kind of person who can describe a cigarette habit as a "dependable variable" and get away with it.
 He specializes in figuring out how organizations work.

 The organization being discussed in this case was the Springfield city council.
 I had described to Kucera a zoning case that'd come up before the city council a few weeks earlier.
 Two Springfield land developers, Mark Nathanson and Charles Robbins, had petitioned the council to rezone 4.6 acres of land on Sangamon Avenue near the Northgate subdivision to a "highway business service district."
-They wanted the B-l zoning in order to build a 28,500-square-foot Eagle supermarket, Number 772 in that 28-state chain.
+They wanted the B-l zoning in order to build a 28,500-square-foot Eagle supermarket, store number 772 in that 28-state chain.